 If I could go back and do it all over again, I would have had just as open of a heart waiting for Avery to be born as I did while waiting for Grant.
 I think it would have hurt either way if the adoption fell through.
 It would have been devastating to have to come home to a pink nursery without Avery.
 I have a few friends who have had to go through such a heartbreaking scenario, and I don’t claim to know exactly how they felt.
 But I don’t think it was ever wrong for these friends to prepare as they did, even though it didn’t work out.
 Nesting is an important part of preparing to be a parent I would say, especially for a mother.

-  Even though you are adopting and things could potentially not work out, it is still good to keep your hopes high and prepare.
+Even though you are adopting and things could potentially not work out, it is still good to prepare and keep your hopes high.
+Prepare.
 It helps you bond.
-It helps you be excited and concentrate on the positives instead of thinking of the worse case scenario.
+It helps you be excited and concentrate on the positives instead of thinking of the worst-case scenario.
 I’m not saying this is right for everyone, but for me, nesting really helped us through the waiting process.

 Are you and your partner ready to start the adoption process?
 Visit Adoption.org or call 1-800-ADOPT-98 to begin your adoption journey.
 We have 130+ years of adoption experience and would love to help you.